2-3 December 2025

 Intel Corporation

-Rahul Manepalli is an Intel Fellow and Sr. Director of Module Engineering in the Substrate Package Technology Development Organization in Intel.
-Rahul and his team are responsible for developing next generation of materials, processes and equipment for Intel’s package pathfinding and development efforts.
-His team has been the driving force behind many of the technology innovations in Intel’s Embedded Multi-die Interconnect Bridge (EMIB) and other substrate technologies.
-Rahul has also had an instrumental role in leading Intel’s assembly materials development and pathfinding efforts leading to several innovations in encapsulants, thermal interface materials and solder alloys.
-Rahul is the author of over 100 patent publications in semiconductor packaging, over 50 technical papers and invited talks and has a Ph.D. in Chemical Engineering from the Georgia Institute of Technology.
+Dr. Rahul Manepalli is an Intel Fellow, Vice President and Director of the Substrate & Wafer Assembly Technology Development organization in Intel.
+He currently leads the IC substrate technology development and 3DIC wafer assembly technology development teams in Intel’s Advanced Packaging Technology and Manufacturing Organization.
+He and his team are driving the pathfinding & development of materials, processes and equipment for the next generation of substrate, wafer level assembly technologies.
+His team has been the driving force behind many of the technology innovations in Intel’s Embedded Multi-die Interconnect Bridge (EMIB/EMIB-T), Panel ODI, Glass core substrate, Foveros (Solder and HBI die to wafer interconnect) technologies.
+Over his 25+ year career at Intel, Rahul has also held leadership roles in Intel’s assembly materials development and pathfinding teams leading to several innovations in encapsulants, thermal interface materials and solder alloys.
+Rahul is the author of over 250 patent publications in semiconductor packaging, over 50 technical papers and invited talks.
+He has a Ph.D. in Chemical Engineering from the Georgia Institute of Technology.

 Company Profile